antoinebidault/JsonRuleEngine.Net/README.md

 Assert.True(result)
 ```

+Limitations : for nested list it works only with one level subproperty in the object's array.

 ## For filtering a list using an expression
 The expression parsed will work with LinqToSql query with EntityFramework Core.